CLOSED FOR THE SEASON • Information may be outdated. Add this

 Participation of a producer in each Jury is obligatory.

-The Grand Jury will award the following prizes - Statuettes of St George:
+The International Jury of the Main Competition will award the following prizes - Statuettes of St George:

 - Main prize for the Best Film (goes to the producer);

 - Special Jury prize (awarded in accordance with the Jury's decision)